 Prop.
-64 creates a PRU safe, legal system for adult use of marijuana.
+64 creates a PRO Prop.
+64 creates a safe, legal system for adult use of marijuana.
 It controls, regulates and taxes marijuana use, and has the nation's strictest protections for children.
 It provides billions for afterschool programs, job training, drug treatment, and cracking down on impaired driving.
 Fix our approach to marijuana.
 Visit YesOn64.org!

-CON Proposition 5 purposely omits Proposition 64 DUI standard to keep marijuana-impaired drivers off our highways.
+Proposition of purposely omits DUI standard to keep marijuana-impaired drivers off our highways.
 California Association of Highway Patrolmen and Senator Dianne Feinstein strenuously oppose.
 Legalizes ads promoting smoking marijuana, Gummy candy and brownies on shows watched by millions of children and teens.
 Shows reckless disregard for child health and safety.
 Opposed by California Hospital Association.
 Vote "No".